 Participating jurisdiction: means a jurisdiction in which the Retail Law, Rules and Regulations has commenced in whole or in part.
-For this purpose, the Retail

-Law, Rules and Regulations are taken to have commenced on the date from which the provisions of the Retail Law, Rules and e.g. If the relevant reporting period for an indicator is 'Quarterly', data must be recorded for that quarter (at the required interval) and submitted to the AER at the conclusion of the quarter.

-Regulations apply to regulated entities in that jurisdiction.
+For this purpose, the Retail Law, Rules and Regulations are taken to have commenced on the date from which the provisions of the Retail Law, Rules and Regulations apply to regulated entities in that jurisdiction.